Expensify/expensify-common/README.md

 # Proposing a Change (Non-Expensify Contributors)
 1. Fork this repository and create a new branch
 1. Open a PR to merge your changes
+1. An Expensify engineer will be automatically assigned to your PR
-1. Expensify will review and accept your changes, merge them, then deploy a new version
+1. They will review and accept your changes, merge them, then deploy a new version

 # Deploying a Change (Expensify Only)
 1. Create a new branch from master and run `npm run patch`